skynettoday/skynet-today/_posts/editorials/2019-02-04-ai-automation-job-loss.md

 In the U.S., one option to facilitate scalable job training is letting community colleges offer occupational classes or connect students with apprenticeship-like positions.
 Community colleges are especially poised to do this "given their scale, their ability to adapt offerings to local market needs, and their ongoing engagement with non-baccalaureate adults at all career states"[^wotf_cc].
-Other non-degree credential job-oriented education models like such as bootcamps, which avoids the student debt and over-educatation issues with four-year degrees, are also seeing some successes[^wotf_exp].
+Other non-degree credential job-oriented education models like bootcamps, which avoids the student debt and over-education issues with four-year degrees, are also seeing some successes[^wotf_exp].

 Another way to increase the fluidity of the labor market, especially for young workers, is through the gig economy, but this approach is not